zdy023/MathTool/README.md

 System.out.println();
 ```

-We provide `MultiVariateExpression` to support a multivariant function as well.
+We provide `MultiVariateExpression` to support a multivariate function as well.
 The interfaces of `MultiVariateExpression` is greatly similar to these of `Expression`.
 However, `MultiVariateExpression` cannot be used as an instance of `DoubleUnaryOperator`.
 Here is a simple example of `MultiVariateExpression`:

 ```java
 var operatorMap = OperatorMapGenerator.getOperatorMapByGroupPattern(new File("operators.lst"),"basic|trigonometric"); //generate operator map